 • Install a chair lift: If your bedroom is on the second floor, you may need a chair lift to help with going up and down the stairs.

 • Lower bed height: Getting in or out of bed can be challenging and dangerous when the bed is too high.
-You can purchase an adjustable or lower bed frame to change the height.
+To address this need, you can purchase an adjustable or lower bed frame.

 How Smart-Home Devices Can Assist in Accessibility

 Smart-home technology has improved significantly over the past decade.
-It gives the elderly and people with disabilities hands-free control of household devices, such as lighting, heating and cooling, home security, and more.
+It gives people with disabilities hands-free control of household devices, such as lighting, heating and cooling, home security, and more.

 Amazon Alexa/Google Home: Amazon Alexa and Google Home are both smart-home platforms capable of voice interaction and various tasks.
 They also act as the hub of all other smart devices, such as an Echo Dot, allowing users to control them from one central location.